fett0/azure-accelerated-networking/README.md

 Modules:

-- main: Sets up a Vnet with Subnets, 1 public subnets, Network security Groups  and interfaces with acceleration network, public ip address.
+- main: Sets up a Vnet with Subnets, 1 public subnet, Network security groups, and interfaces with acceleration network, public IP address.
 - VMs: Currently creates a VM with vyos(vyos-1.4.0, where the version can be defined by variable) public/private subnet.
-- rsa key pub key must be use to connected our vm, user is: vyos
+- rsa key pub key must be used to connect our vm, user is: vyos

 ## Requirements